 Paint to add pigment to your canvas.

 Tap the Brush tool, select a brush from the Brush Library, and tap or drag your finger on the canvas to make strokes.

-Use the two sliders in the left sidebar to adjust the size and transparency of your brushstrokes.
+Use the two brush sliders on the left to adjust the size and pressure of your brushstrokes.

-Explore the Brush Library and discover hundreds of unique brushes designed to create a variety of effects from the realistic to the wildly imaginative.
+Explore the Brush Library to discover hundreds of unique brushes.
+These create a variety of effects ranging from the realistic to the fantastic.

 Tweak the settings of existing brushes or build your own from the ground up in Brush Studio.